oravus/lostX/Readme.md

 # LoST?
 Appearance-Invariant Place Recognition for Opposite Viewpoints using Visual Semantics

 This is the source code for the paper titled - "LoST?
-Appearance-Invariant Place Recognition for Opposite Viewpoints using Visual Semantics", pre-print available [here](https://arxiv.org/abs/1804.05526).
+Appearance-Invariant Place Recognition for Opposite Viewpoints using Visual Semantics", [[arXiv](https://arxiv.org/abs/1804.05526)][[RSS 2018 Proceedings](http://www.roboticsproceedings.org/rss14/p22.pdf)]

 An example output image showing Keypoint Correspondences: